Bright-Lotus/htmv/README.md

 ```

 # Attribute binding
+Although being able to interpolate values is nice, sometimes you need *just a bit* more than that.

+For example, let's say you have a task you wish to show if it's done or not. you want an `<input type="checkbox">` element to have the attribute checked when

 # Hot reloading
 Having to restart the server every time you make a change can be quite tedious.
 HTMV takes care of this thanks to Bun.
 Just develop with `bun dev` and it should work out of the box!
 Note that this does not include hot reloading in the browser.
 As of now, you have to refresh the page to see new changes.
 It doesn't update in real time.